SHREEPATI-1503/SHREEPATI-1503/README.md

-- 👋 Hi, I’m @SHREEPATI-1503
+- 👋 Hi, I’m SHREEPATI
 - 👀 I’m interested in ...
-Programming and Cyber security
+Programming and DeVoPs, Cloud Engineer
 - 🌱 I’m currently learning ...
 BCA
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... by comment
+- 📫 How to reach me ... shreepatigaonkar9@gmail.com

 <!---
 SHREEPATI-1503/SHREEPATI-1503 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.